raymondtay/LearningHaskell/src/HaskellBook/Ch26 - Monad Transformers/README2.md

 The consequence of this is that a series of monad transformers in a type will begin with the innermost type structurally speaking.

+# Monads do not commute

+Remember that monads in general,and you aren't guaranteed that something sensible forevery possible combination of types.The kit we have for every possible combination of types.
+The kit we have for constructing and using monad transformaters is useful but is not a license to not think!

+### Hypothetical exercise

+Consider `ReaderT r Maybe` and `MaybeT (Reader r)` -- are these types equivalent?
+Do they do the samething?
+Try writing otherwise similar bits of code with each and see if you can prove they are the same or different.

+## Transform if you want to